stackmuncher/static-pages/content/about/employers/features/non-judgemental.md

 ## Non-judgemental metrics

-We don't rank developers or define what a "good" dev is.
-We simply present the data about their skills and coding habits.
-The data comes from GitHub and some of the developers run a local client that analyzes their proprietary code without us ever seeing it.
+We don't rank developers or define what a "good" developer is.
+We present the data about their technology stack and expertise.
+You choose what metrics important to you, including availability, timezone and other profile details.

-You can choose the metrics important to you, including availability, timezone and other profile details.
+Developer metrics come from [our code analysis app](https://github.com/stackmuncher/stm) that looks at every commit they make and updates their profiles in real time.